Have you ever considered the impact of private flights that haven’t used carbon offsets for private jets?

 Despite the risk, global interest in these “personal planes” is growing.
 Fortunately, you have numerous alternatives for mitigating and offsetting the carbon dioxide (CO2) emissions from every mile of your private flights.
-By using tree planting offsets for private jets, you can ensure you are flying climate neutral.
+By using tree-planting offsets for private jets like the Private Jet Carbon Offsets, you can ensure you are flying climate neutral.

 Read on to find out how…

 For many people, a private jet symbolizes wealth and fortune, and perhaps even fame.
 Instead of being limited by the confines of commercial air travel, you can hop in your jet and take off to your dream destination, nearly any time you want.